copyrite/LwotcMinimalText/XComGame.md

 * Cooldown: {% SelfCooldown_LW %}

 ## Arc Welder
-Use your Arc Thrower to heal robotic allies for {% ARC_WELDER_HEAL %} HP.
+Use your Arc Thrower to heal a robotic ally for {% ARC_WELDER_HEAL %} HP.
+* 1 action.
+Ends turn?
 * Uses per mission: {% ARC_WELDER_CHARGES %}

 ## Area Suppression
 Suppress an area in a 4-tile radius around an enemy.
 Suppressed enemies trigger reaction fire from you, have -25 to Aim and have many abilities disabled.
+* 1 action.
+Ends turn.
 * Area Suppression costs 2 ammo points to use, plus one additional ammo for each reaction shot.
-* Suppression rockets and grenades.
+* Examples of abilities disabled by suppression include rocket launches and grenades throws.
 * Area suppression ends if you take damage.
 * Cannot be used when concealed.
 * Not usable with shotguns or sniper rifles.

 ## Arc Wave
 Rend deals damage in a cone behind the primary target.
-* Arc Wave does not affect the primary target of Rend.
+* The primary target of Rend is not affected by Arc Wave.
 * Arc Wave deals 4/7/10 damage depanding on weapon tier.
-* Arc Wave is not stopped by cover.
+* Arc Wave passes through environment.

 ## Avenger
 Once per enemy turn, take a reaction shot with your primary weapon at an enemy that has taken a hostile action against an ally.
 * Avenger will also activate on hostile actions with no target.

 ## Banish
 Fire at a target until you run out of ammo or it dies.
-Banish has -15 Aim per Banish shot fired.
+Banish has -15 Aim per shot fired.
 * Banish reveals you before you fire.
+* 1 action.
+Ends turn.
 * Cooldown: {% SelfCooldown_LW %}

 ## Battlefield Awareness
+Once per turn, you gain the Battlefield Awareness buff on kill.
+When you have the buff, damaging attacks against you are forced to miss.
+When this happens, you lose the buff and you cannot gain it for {% SelfCooldown_LW %} turns.
+* Buff lasts for 1 turn.
-If you kill during your turn, the next attack against you during the enemy turn will miss.
-When Battlefield Awareness causes an attack to miss, it goes on a {% SelfCooldown_LW %} turn cooldown.
+* (Optional: If Battlefield Awareness doesn't force an attack to miss, it doesn't go on cooldown.)

 ## Battlelord
 After each enemy in line of sight takes a turn, take an action after their turn is completed.
 No action points will be refunded (e.g. from Hit and Run).